 The birth control pill is considered by many to be the most socially significant medical advance of the twentieth century.
 I can’t help but wonder if the birth control pill didn’t also contribute to the dramatic level of breast cancer in the women who were the first Pill guinea pigs.
 I wonder if the common mood swing side effects don’t contribute to the incredible quantity of mood and nervous system altering drugs we are now being prescribed (what’s a little Xanax, Celexa and Zoloft between friends?).
 I also wonder if the pill (perhaps better referred to as the estrogen supplement) has also contributed to how digestively dysfunctional most women are through their 20’s, infertile into their 30’s and 40’s and viciously sweaty into their 50’s with menopause.

 The pill wreaks havoc on our body biochemically, from a hormonal perspective as well as from a nutritional perspective.
 If we never correct these imbalances, we continue to tip further and further out of balance.
 Yes, we do ladies.
-And then we grow beards and have to get IVF in order to get knocked up after spending fifteen years doing our best not to get knocked up.
+And then we get IVF in order to get knocked up after spending fifteen years doing our best not to get knocked up.

 How Does The Pill Work?